xdata-skylark/libskylark/python-skylark/doc/source/quick_start.rst

 To exit the virtual environment type ``exit`` in the shell followed by ``vagrant halt`` in order to power down the virtual machine.
-In order to reconnect to the virtual machine, eiter use the VirtualBox interface to start the virtual machine and then login with the ``vagrant/vagrant`` user/password or execute
+In order to reconnect to the virtual machine, either use the VirtualBox interface to start the virtual machine and then login with the ``vagrant/vagrant`` user/password or execute